kodehat/signcolors/README.md

 - `signcolors.craftsign.bypass` - Allows you to write colors on a normal sign, even if signcrafting is true.
 - `signcolors.listcodes` - Allows you to see the color/format codes list.
 - `signcolors.givesign` - Allows you to use the `/sc givesign` command.
+- `signcolors.blockedfirstlines.bypass` - Allows you to bypass the blocked first lines.

 ## Add your own language